Suhas-2002/CTF/picoCTF/2021/Cryptography/Mini RSA/writeup.md

 # Mini RSA

 ## Description
 What happens if you have a small exponent?
-There is a twist though, we padded the plaintext so that (M ** e) is just barely larger than N. Let's decrypt this: `ciphertext`
+There is a twist though, we padded the plaintext so that (M ** e) is just barely larger than N.

+`The challenge file is present in the same directory with the name ciphertext.txt.`

 ## Solution
 ciphertext file contains the information as shown below :